From Poverty To Rocket Scientist To CEO, A Girl Scout's Inspiring Story

 Your purchase helps support NPR programming.
 How?

-She went on to get a Ph.D. in engineering from Stanford University, then became a rocket scientist with NASA, and then, in 2016, was tapped to head the Girl Scouts.
+She went on to get a master's in engineering from Stanford University, then became a rocket scientist with NASA, and then, in 2016, was tapped to head the Girl Scouts.

 She was in Washington, D.C., recently, where I spoke with her about her new book and the relevance of Girl Scouts in an era of declining membership but also national concern about the education of girls.